fn-hide/IASSEdge/backend/README.md

 root@7f2607af31c3:/app#
 ```

-that means that you are in a `bash` session inside your container, as a `root` user, under the `/app` directory, this directory has another directory called "app" inside, that's where your code lives inside the container: `/app/app`.
+that means that you are in a `bash` session inside your container, as a `root` user, under the `/app` directory, this directory has another directory called "app" inside; that's where your code lives inside the container: `/app/app`.

 There you can use the `fastapi run --reload` command to run the debug live reloading server.